Virginia’s oldest mental health advocacy organization

 Trauma-informed Training and Recovery Support for Virginia Crime and/or Trauma Survivors

-(Re)STORE uses Peer Recovery Specialists to facilitate trauma-informed training and recovery support for crime or trauma survivors anywhere in Virginia.
-The (Re)STORE: Retreat concludes an interactive program of wellness and resilience topics to facilitate ongoing recovery by using a strengths-based approach to empower individuals toward self-advocacy.
+The (Re)STORE: Sampler webinar introduces participants to an interactive program of wellness and resilience topics to facilitate ongoing recovery by using a strengths-based approach to empower individuals toward self-advocacy.

 Supporting Young Minds